odubno/instagram-analyzer/README.md

 ```

 We'll work on creating our instagram scraper.
+Our code will iterate through instagram using for loops and instagram pagination to pull in more data.
+Instagram is capped at 33 posts per hit and 5,000 posts that you could pull within 24 hours.

+There's some code cleaning and imports from config.py and forms.py

+config.py simply holds variables for our url and data features we're interested in pulling.

+forms.py is our form validator for when the user searches their specific hashtag.

-Create our code for instagram_analyze.py:
+Lets create our code for instagram_analyze.py:

 ```
 from config import *